MegApril/dv-physical-and-nonphysical-injuries/README.md

 **Tools Used:**
 - Excel for manual removal of metadata
-- R for data cleaning can be found [here.](/scripts/dvScript.R)
+- R for data cleaning and plots can be found [here](/scripts/dvScript.R)
-- R for data visualizations can be found [here.](scripts/RuralUrbanPlots.R)
+- R for data comparisons between urban/suburban counties can be found [here](scripts/RuralUrbanPlots.R)
 ---

 ## Summary of Methods